High School Counselor Corner

 High School Counselor Conference

 The Office of Undergraduate Admissions will host conferences for high school guidance counselors on the University of North Georgia's Dahlonega and Gainesville campuses during the fall and spring semesters.
 The conferences provide valuable information that benefits counselors and the students they serve.
 We hope you will be able to take the time to come and join us for one of these events as we seek to create partnerships that engage prospective students, their parents, high school counselors and the community.
-Note that the same information about UNG will be presented at each conference on each campus, so we recommend that you attend the nearest conference.

 Time: For all conferences, check-in begins at 8:30 a.m. and the conferences run from 9:00 a.m. - 2:00 p.m.